Cairi-S/tom-poulson/README.md

 The Ensembles and Projects page features links to the external websites of each group or project which open in a seperate tab.
 The text chosen for each group is designed to display the standard and flexibility of range that the musician has without detracting from them as a soloist.
 The text and external links aim to entice the user to read more.

 **Testing client stories from UX section**

+First Time Visitor Goals:
+- Visiting the site for the first time, I want to discover more about the musician and find information on the artist and reviews of their concerts to see if I should consider making a booking.
+    * The Home page has a clean, simplistic layout.
+    * The Hero image clearly shows the instrument the musician plays with the falling letters creating intrigue and interest.
+    * The About text on the Home page is short and concise detailing the accolades the musician has achieved without overloading the user with unnecessary information - a PDF of the musicians full biography available to download via a clearly visible button.
+    * The reviews, taken from recent performances, are short and display the musicians musicality.
+They clearly show the musicians artistry and are taken from reputable sources.

+- Visiting the site for the first time, I want to be able to navigate the site quickly and effectively to find what I need.
+    * On every page the navigation bar is easy to find and use.
+The page the user is visiting is underlined and an active hover function on the navigation bar shows where the user is potentially navigating to.
+    * On every page the Logo, situated in the top left of the header, navigates back to the home page which is customary on most websites.
+The home page is the starting point for most user stories.
+    * Each page features a Call to Action button inviting users to contact the musician, clicking this button leads them directly to the Contact page.

+- Visiting the site for the first time, I am looking for clearly documented experience to know if I should consider making a booking.
+    * The About text on the Home page quickly demonstrates accolades the musician has achieved.
+    * The Reviews featured on the home page reference the musicians artistry and musicality directly.
+    * The Ensembles and Projects page showcases the highly sought after groups the musician is a member of and the unique projects the musician has helped develop.

 **Manual (logical) testing of all elements and functionality on every page.**